patrickmineault/codebook/setup.myst.md

 You might want to create extra standalone projects for tools you re-use across different papers.
 ```

 Pick a short and descriptive name for your project and create a folder in your Documents folder.
-For instance, when I created this project, the first step was to run:
+For instance, when I created the project for this book, the first step was to run:

 ```console
 ~/Documents$ mkdir codebook